MedAlign: A Clinician-Generated Dataset for Instruction Following with Electronic Medical Records: Dataset Description

-Based on evaluation by the authors, for 240 (59\%) of the instructions applicable to ``patients in general'' the first record retrieved by BM25 was relevant.
+\paragraph{Instruction-EHR Matches} Based on evaluation by the authors, for 240 (59\%) of the instructions applicable to ``patients in general'' the first record retrieved by BM25 was relevant.
 For 303 instructions (74\%), at least one of the top 5 EHRs returned by BM25 was relevant.
 In contrast, only 38\% of EHRs retrieved via uniform random sampling were deemed relevant.

 \paragraph{Instruction Taxonomy} To better understand higher-level themes within the instructions submitted, a practicing clinician developed a taxonomy of instructions.
 This taxonomy, described in detail in Table \ref{tab:subcategory_analysis}, includes 6 categories spanning 20 subcategories.
-The overall distribution of submitted instructions across categories is summarized in Table \ref{tab:category_analysis}.
+We summarize the distribution of instruction categories across the set of all instructions submitted and those that received responses from a clinician in Table \ref{tab:category_analysis}.